KamleshTripathy/mern_pixaro/README.md

 ## FEATURES

--Responsive Navbar
+- Responsive Navbar
--Some carousels
+- Some carousels
--Login and SignUp
+- Login and SignUp
--Products page which allows to buy Products
+- Products page which allows to buy Products
--Add to cart page which shows products added in cart -Payment page
+- Add to cart page which shows products added in cart
+- Payment page
--Filtering in Product Page
+- Filtering in Product Page

 ## SCREENSHOTS